Homes on the High Street

 A backdrop to Chartist protest in 1839, the Westgate Building at the heart of Newport’s high street has lain abandoned for the past 20 years.
 The proposal combines a considered retrofit to reinvigorate a prominent building as secure housing with a link-up to established high street networks.
 Working holistically to halt the progressive decay of homelessness, the solution would enable residents to continue living in familiar surroundings, with access to support, social networks and employment either in-house or within walking distance.

-, Urban Designer
+Joseph Williams, Urban Designer

-, Nurse Practitioner and Community
+Abigail Ward, Nurse Practitioner and Community

-, Creative Media and Video Production
+Aivaras Gedvilas, Creative Media and Video Production